-Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record
+What you must pay when you get these services Services that are covered for you Core D Value D Elite D Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record

-Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Online medical evaluation and management service provided by a participating physician or other qualified health care professional.
+What you must pay when you get these services services Services that are covered for you Core D Value D Elite D Physician/Practitioner services, including doctor's office visits (continued) Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Online medical evaluation and management service provided by a participating physician or other qualified health care professional.
 Must not have had a related evaluation and management service in the past 7 days.